matplotlib/matplotlib/doc/faq/osx_framework.rst

 GUI frameworks you need a framework build of Python.
 At the time of writing the ``macosx`` and ``WXAgg`` backends require a framework build to function correctly.
-This can result in issues for a python installation not build as a framework andmay also happen in virtual envs and when using (Ana)Conda.
+This can result in issues for a python installation not build as a framework and may also happen in virtual envs and when using (Ana)Conda.
 From Matplotlib 1.5 onwards the ``macosx`` backend checks that a framework build is available and fails if a non framework